TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Add inertia for the target rotation when we hit an obstacle
+	- Copy the lerp code from interpolation as it was mostly correct

 - Checks for animation bounds in melee system

 - Chosen solution: let direct attachment offset calculate the knife position so that the entity is always positioned where it is seen.